HasanMothaffar/HasanMothaffar/README.md

-# 👋 I'm Hasan Mothaffar - Software Engineering Student | Web Developer
+# 👋 I'm Hasan Mothaffar - Fullstack Developer | Software Engineering Student

-Frontend developer with 4+ years of experience (Next.js, React.js, TypeScript).
+Fullstack developer with 4+ years of experience (Next.js, React.js, TypeScript).
 Currently studying Software Engineering at Damascus University (5th year).
 You can check out [my profile on LinkedIn](https://www.linkedin.com/in/hasan-mothaffar/) to see my previous projects.

-I'm aiming to become a fullstack developer, so I'm currently learning Laravel and backend technologies.
+I also have hands-on experience in Laravel, Node.js, SQL and database design, and building APIs.

 ### What I do:

 -   Create modern web apps using Next.js, TypeScript, and React.js
 -   Keep up with SEO's best practices to enhance websites' visibility on search engines.
 -   Translate designs and ideas into responsive, user-friendly interfaces.
--   Create well-documented REST APIs for web and mobile applications.
+-   Create well-documented REST APIs with Laravel/Node.js for web and mobile applications.

 ### Get in touch with me